Projects & Exhibits

 Oral History Project

-The Oral History committee completed two major oral history exhibits: "Warren: A Point of View" and "A Place Apart: The Evolving Landscape of Touisset."
+"Warren: A Point of View" (2013) & "A Place Apart: The Evolving Landscape of Touisset" (2016)

 The first project revolved around a collection of nine interviews with Warren residents that were members of the generation born between the depression and the Second World War that are known as the "Silent Generation".
 The exhibit opened on November 14, 2013 and was a collaborative show with Imago Foundation for the Arts also featuring artistic impressions of Warren.
 The exhibit was well attended by the families of the interview subjects, the public and was a field trip destination for third grade students from Hugh Cole Elementary School.